vidtsin/babycare-odoo/bbc_stock/README.rst

 TODO: unscanned products stay on top even if there are red and yellow lines.

+* When scanning products in the barcode interface, configurable products (as defined in the bbc_sale module) are ignored.

 Other functionality
 ===================
 * Add a field to the product form that displays the maximum delivery date for all of the incoming stock.
 A manual override can be entered.
 This override will be reset when the override date is reached, or when there is actually stock incoming.